 Kaleidoscope is hiring character actors in all of CT, MA, NH, and RI!
 Positions pay a high hourly rate and travel–get paid to be the life of a party!
 No experience is required since we train for everything.
 Just make sure you meet the requirements and want to learn some new fun skills.
-Now Hiring for Sept / Oct 2019:
+Now Hiring:

 - PRINCESSES – Princesses must be able to sing, but all skin tones needed, and many dress sizes considered.

-- MALE SUPER HEROES – All skin tones considered and some different costume sizes considered, but should be (mostly) clean-shaven–although you don’t need to be able to sing.
+- SUPERHEROES – Men and women both welcome!
+All skin tones considered and some different costume sizes considered but should be (mostly) clean-shaven–although you don’t need to be able to sing.

-- All characters are additional trained on face painting and balloon twisting, and may be able to pick up non-character working hours for extra shifts.
+- All characters are additionally trained on balloon twisting and may be able to pick up non-character working hours for extra shifts.

 - We’ll train you and give you all the costumes or supplies you need (see training section)

 - Gigs are typically 1.5-3hrs long and you get about one gig a weekend

 - You’ll get your schedule a week in advanced